memgraph/nodemgclient/README.md

 ### Build from Source on Linux

-To install `nodemgclient` from sources you will need:
+To install `nodemgclient` from source you will need:

 * OpenSSL >= 1.0.2
 * A CMake >= 3.10